marskar/BIOF309_Fall2017/README.md

 In addition, we will use [Git](https://git-scm.com/) and [GitHub](https://github.com) for version control and collaboration.

-The very nice folks at [DataCamp](https://www.datacamp.com) have given us access to their awesome teaching materials.
+Last but certainly not least, the very nice folks at [DataCamp](https://www.datacamp.com) have given us access to their awesome teaching materials.

 Optional Materials
 ------------------